-- The Puli: Their adorable and distinctive mop-like non-shedding coat qualifies them for the hypoallergenic breed.
-They are very strong-willed and smart with a fierce spirit also very playful and protective.
+- The Puli: The puli has a distinctive mop of beautiful ringlets, and they shed only very lightly.
+These dogs are very strong-willed and smart with a fierce spirit, but are also very playful and protective.

-- Wire Fox Terrier: This sturdy and friendly dog with a mostly white coat is an excellent hypoallergenic breed you can think of adopting.
+- Wire Fox Terrier: This sturdy, friendly dog with a mostly white coat is an excellent hypoallergenic breed for singles and seniors.
 Looking for a charming and upbeat companion?
 Look no further than the wire fox terrier.

-- Norfolk Terrier: This sturdy and cute pet is so cuddly and fun-loving.
-They have a hard and wiry low allergen coat that won’t bother allergy sufferers.
+- Norfolk Terrier: The Norfolk terrier is a cute little pet that is cuddly and fun-loving.
+The breed sports a hard, wiry, low-allergen coat that won’t bother allergy sufferers.

-- Tibetan Terrier: A medium-sized but powerfully built hypoallergenic breed you can consider as the family pet; they are very brilliant and sensitive.
-They have a long and fine outer coat that can be wavy or straight.
+- Tibetan Terrier: A medium-sized but powerfully built hypoallergenic breed, the Tibetan terrier is smart and intuitive.
+This breed has a long and fine outer coat that can be wavy or straight.

-- Lowchen: They are very affectionate and super cool with kids: they are cute and highly intelligent.
-Their silky long coat doesn’t bother people with allergies.
+- Lowchen: The lowchen is very affectionate and super cool with kids – plus, they are cute and highly intelligent.
+The lowchen’s silky long coat doesn’t bother people with allergies.

 - Bichon Frise: This charming and irresistible hypoallergenic breed is a sight to behold.
-Its velvet and silky non-shedding white coat keep you staring at them.
-They are very curious and playful.
+Its velvet and silky non-shedding white coat will turn heads on neighborhood walks.

 - Kerry Blue Terrier: Their soft and dense single hypoallergenic coat qualifies them for this category.

-- Airedale Terrier: A great hypoallergenic dog great for families with kids; they are very playful and friendly.
-Their moderately long and tight non-shedding coat with black and tan colors is allergy-friendly
+- Airedale Terrier: This is a great hypoallergenic dog that’s great for families with kids.
+Their moderately long and tight non-shedding coat with black and tan colors is allergy-friendly.

 - Scottish Terrier: A very independent and high-spirited companion ideal for a home with kids.
-The double black coat is soft and dense and proves no problem to allergy sufferers.
+The double black coat is soft and dense and proves to cause few problems for allergy sufferers.

-- Standard Schnauzer: They are robust and squarely built; their smartness and fearlessness make them great companions and watchdog.
-Be sure their wiry and tight-fitting hypoallergenic coat will not bother you if you suffer from a dog allergy.
+- Standard Schnauzer: Robust and squarely built, the schnauzer’s intelligence and fearlessness make them great companions and watchdogs.
+Their wiry and tight-fitting hypoallergenic coats will not bother you if you suffer from a dog allergy.

-- Irish Water Spaniel: This brave and playful pet will make a great addition to your family, especially if you have fun-loving kids.
-Their curly and crispy hypoallergenic coat can easily be sported.
+- Irish Water Spaniel: This brave and playful pet will make a great addition to your family, especially if you have kids.
+Their curly and crispy hypoallergenic coat be easily maintained.